-- i) Any student who gains a Distinction or First Class Honours in the First Public Examination automatically qualifies for an award.
-In most cases, this will be an Exhibition, though tutors have a discretion to propose the award of a Scholarship in exceptional cases. - ii) Any student who narrowly misses a Distinction or a First in the First Public Examination, has gained first-class marks in any college collection(s), and is judged by his or her tutors to have worked hard and made good progress, is eligible for an Exhibition. - iii) Any student who, after the First Public Examination, has consistently produced work at the first-class margin or better, and who is thus on track to obtain a First or a high 2:1, is eligible for an Exhibition.
-This provision is to enable the College to reward progress as well as achievement.
+- Any student who gains a Distinction or First Class Honours in the First Public Examination automatically qualifies for an award.
+In most cases, this will be an Exhibition, though Tutors have discretion to propose the award of a Scholarship in exceptional cases. - ii) Any student who narrowly misses a Distinction or a First in the First Public Examination, has gained first-class marks in any College collection(s), and is judged by his or her Tutors to have worked hard and made good progress, is eligible for an Exhibition. - iii) Any student who, after the First Public Examination, has consistently produced work at the first-class margin or better, and who is thus on track to obtain a First or a high 2:1, is eligible for an Exhibition.
+This provision enables the College to reward significant and sustained progress in classes and Tutorials, as well as achievement in examinations.